The Polygenic Score (PGS) Catalog

 A polygenic score (PGS) aggregates the effects of many genetic variants into a single number which predicts genetic predisposition for a phenotype.
 PGS are typically composed of hundreds-to-millions of genetic variants (usually SNPs) which are combined using a weighted sum of allele dosages multiplied by their corresponding effect sizes, as estimated from a relevant genome-wide association study (GWAS).

-PGS nomenclature is heterogeneous: they can also be referred to as genetic scores or genomic scores, and as polygenic risk scores (PRS) or genomic risk scores (GRS) if they predict a discrete phenotype, such as a disease.
+PGS nomenclature is heterogeneous: they can also be referred to as genetic scores, or as genomic risk scores (GRS) or polygenic risk scores (PRS) if they predict a discrete phenotype, such as a disease.

 About the PGS Catalog

-More about the PGS Catalog project, descriptions of the data, and publication eligibility criteria can be found in our documentation and recent paper.
+More about the PGS Catalog project, descriptions of the data, and publication eligibility criteria can be found in our documentation and recent publication.

 Bulk downloads of PGS metadata and scoring files (variants, effect alleles/weights) needed to calculate PGS on your own data are available from the website and FTP.